 First Offense Second Offense Third Offense

 Elementary (K-5) Parent notification Parent notification Parent notification

 3-5 days OSS 5-7 days OSS 10 days OSS

-Referral to Certified School Recommendation for
+Referral to Certified School Counselor for Recommendation for

-Counselor for individual Anger Expulsion
+individual Anger Management Program.
+Expulsion

-Management Program.

-Additional days of suspension may
+Additional days of suspension may be

-be assigned at the discretion of
+assigned at the discretion of Administration.

-Administration.

 Secondary (6-12) Parent notification Parent notification

 5 days OSS 10 days OSS

-Enrollment in District approved Recommendation for
+Enrollment in District approved Anger

-Anger Management Program.
+Management Program.
 Expulsion

-Additional days of suspension may
+Additional days of suspension may be

-be assigned at the discretion of the
+assigned at the discretion of the

 Administrator, not to exceed 10.